NikitaIvanovV/ctpv/README.md

 ## Dependencies

-All the previews require specific programs to function.
+Previewing each file type requires specific programs.
-If a required program is not found on the system, ctpv will try to use another preview.
+If a program is not found on the system, ctpv will try to use another one.
+Only one program is required for each file type.
+For example, you only need either `elinks`, `lynx` or `w3m` installed on your system to view HTML files.

 <!-- This table is auto generated! -->
 <!--TABLESTART-->